Universidad Pontificia Comillas

 STUDY PROGRAM

-Students enrolled in the Universidad Pontificia Comillas through the GU program, are required to take 5 courses and between 25 and 30 ECTS credits per semester.
-Of these,only one or two classes can be special classes offered to foreign students.
+Students enrolled in the Universidad Pontificia Comillas through the GU program, are required to take a minimum of 5 courses and between 25 and 30 ECTS credits per semester.
+Of these, only one or two classes can be special classes offered to foreign students.
 Students may enroll for the full academic year, fall, spring semesters or split year (if calendar and visa requirements permit).

 When signing up for the program, and based on student's study proposal, a school of affiliation is selected.
 If the student primary take Business classes, they should select UPCO's Business school.
 If they plan on taking mostly Humanities, then that given school.
-This does not restrict students from taking classes in other schools, but the registration process will be through special petition.
+Students may only cross-enroll in one class from the other school.
 Students pre-register before arriving to Madrid and have a two week add-drop period to make any necessary changes.